Fears. We all have them, and we all have to face them sooner or later.

 Fears can be vast and numerous.
 Some fears seem silly, such as fear of tiny spiders.
 Others are somewhat reasonable, like fear of war or death.
 And there are many more fears in between — fears that are rational, irrational, dangerous, or helpful.

 You could boil all fears down into two types: those that protect us and those that inhibit us.
+Perhaps a third type could have no real impact whatsoever.

 The fears that protect us keep us safe from danger.
 When you’re walking alone down a dark street and hear a rustle in some nearby bushes, your fear might prompt you to cross to the other side of the street.
 Fears like these keep us safe, so we should heed them.